salieri009/IoTBay/README.en.md

 ## License

-This project is developed for **academic purposes** as part of **UTS 41025 ISD Assignment 2 Autumn 2025**.
+This project is developed for **academic purposes** as part of **UTS 41025 Introduction to Software Development - Assignment 2 Autumn 2025**.
 All code and documentation are intended for educational use only.

----

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request